Sheva Cohen: Building Community with a Bequest

 The Cohens became active synagogue members, and Sheva remembers fondly the Shabbat dinners at neighbors’ homes; the trip to Israel with AJ and Akiba families; her study group; and the time the raccoons got into the Sukkot candy apples she was storing in their garage.
 Building Jewish community became a passion.

-Through volunteering at her synagogue, Sheva helped found the Old York Road Kehillah, one of the Jewish Federation of Greater Philadelphia’s five kehillot.
-And after years as a strategic planner for hospitals, Sheva brought her talents and passion together by coming to work full-time for the Jewish Federation.
+Through volunteering at her synagogue, Sheva helped found the Old York Road Kehillah, one of Jewish Community Foundation of Greater Philadelphia’s five kehillot.
+And after years as a strategic planner for hospitals, Sheva brought her talents and passion together by coming to work full-time for the Jewish Community Foundation.
 For ten years, as manager of the Department for Social Responsibility, Sheva was responsible for planning and allocations for programming for the poor and for older adults.

 “It was wonderful that all these Jewish resources were here for us.
 It was a great life for us,” she says of her husband Martin, who passed away in 2010.
 “If we all give where we live, we will all benefit and keep our Jewish world strong.”